norpactech/pareto-docs/pareto-factory-whitepaper/sections/01-introduction.md

 I’ve been building software since the mid-1980s.
 Across that time, I've worked in a wide variety of organizations—each offering insights into what enables teams to succeed at scale:

 ### 1. United States Marine Corps
 I joined the Marines right out of high school.
 Though I didn’t fully appreciate it at the time, the Corps remains the most well-run organization I’ve ever belonged to.
 Precision, discipline, and mission clarity were non-negotiable.
-Everyone had a role, everyone was trained to execute it, and we succeeded through collective rigor.
+Everyone has a role, everyone is trained to execute it, and the corps succees through collective rigor.

 ### 2. Federal Aviation Administration (FAA)
 As a certified Flight Instructor, I’ve worked closely within a system that takes a student from no experience to an Airline Transport Pilot through a meticulously structured, standards-based path.
 The FAA’s documentation and regulatory design are a gold standard in defining and enforcing process-driven success.